 Critical Response Fund

-The funders collaborative may consider small requests that need an especially quick turn-around time.
+The funders collaborative may consider small requests that need a quick turn-around time.
 The collaborative has established a small fund to respond to critical needs.
-Broadly defined, critical response means a response needed within 48-72 hours, for small, planned or unanticipated expenses related to funding eligible activities.
+Broadly defined, critical response means a response needed within 48 hours, for small, planned or unanticipated expenses related to funding eligible activities.
 This may include materials and expenses for education and outreach, training and capacity fees.
-Requests under this fund cannot exceed $4,000 and will receive a response in 48-72 hours, with funds dispersed within a week.
+Requests under this fund cannot exceed $4,000.

 Participating Funder Contacts